ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## AS-to-C: Access Token Response # {#as-c}

-After verifying the POST request to the /token endpoint and that C is authorized to obtain an access token corresponding to its access token request, AS responds as defined in {{Section 5.8.2 of I-D.ietf-ace-oauth-authz}}.
-If the request from C was invalid, or not authorized, AS returns an error response as described in {{Section 5.8.3 of I-D.ietf-ace-oauth-authz}}.
+After verifying the POST request to the /token endpoint and that C is authorized to obtain an access token corresponding to its access token request, AS responds as defined in {{Section 5.8.2 of RFC9200}}.
+If the request from C was invalid, or not authorized, AS returns an error response as described in {{Section 5.8.3 of RFC9200}}.

 AS can signal that the use of EDHOC and OSCORE as per this profile is REQUIRED for a specific access token, by including the "ace_profile" parameter with the value "coap_edhoc_oscore" in the access token response.
 This means that C MUST use EDHOC with RS and derive an OSCORE Security Context, as specified in {{edhoc-exec}}.
 After that, C MUST use the established OSCORE Security Context to protect communications with RS, when accessing protected resources at RS according to the authorization information indicated in the access token.
 Usually, it is assumed that constrained devices will be pre-configured with the necessary profile, so that this kind of profile signaling can be omitted.